The Fed's favorite inflation measure fell in April, but prices are still uncomfortably high – KION546

 Another key tracker of consumer prices took a breather in April, the Commerce Department reported Friday.

 The price index measuring Personal Consumption Expenditures rose by 6.3% year over year in April.
-It was a slower pace than in March.
+It was a decrease from March, when prices rose by 6.6%, and the first slowing of price hikes this year.

-Stripping out more volatile items like food and energy, core PCE inflation, which is the Federal Reserve’s preferred measure of consumer prices, rose by 4.9% over the same period, slightly less than in March.
+Stripping out more volatile items like food and energy, core PCE inflation, which is the Federal Reserve’s preferred measure of consumer prices, rose by 4.9% over the same period, down from 5.2% recorded in March.

+Energy prices rose 30.4% over the year, while food prices climbed 10%.

+Between March and April, prices increased by 0.2% — a sharp slowing from the 0.9% jump in the month before.
+Core prices rose by 0.3%, flat from the prior report.

 This is a developing story.
 It will be updated.